WALLCOVERING HANGING INSTRUCTIONS

 DO NOT USE POWDER FORMED (JUST ADD WATER) ADHESIVES.

 ALL PURPOSE AND HEAVY DUTY PASTES ARE NOT SUITABLE.

 Paste should be evenly applied to the wall to hang 1 length at a time, to an area slightly wider than the widthoftheroll.
 Butt joins and use a decorator’s brush to smooth down the wallcovering, working from the centre to the edges to express air bubbles.
 NB.
 If this is a flocked wallcovering, use only a clean, soft roller, NOT a decorator’s brush.

 Avoid squeezing paste out of joins and ensure paste does not get onto the brush or roller.
 No paste should be allowed to come into contact with the surface of the paper and hands should be kept clean and dry whilst handling the wallcovering.

-Paste will damage the surface, particularly flocked areas.
+Paste may damage the surface, particularly of flocked areas.
 The company cannot accept responsibility for marks or damage caused by paste.
 Should any paste have been allowed to come into contact with the surface, it should be lightly sponged off whilst moist, using a clean, damp sponge.

 Trim top and bottom with a sharp knife or scissors.
 Ensure wallcovering is firmly adhered as, in the event of fire, loose wallcoverings can contribute to the hazard.
 After hanging 2 or 3 lengths, inspect the result to ensure that no shading or other faults are present.